Link a Wallet to a Web 2.0 Account

 npm install --save "@picketapi/picket-node"

-2. Verify Wallet Ownership Client-Side with picket-js or picket-react
+## 2. Verify Wallet Ownership Client-Side with `picket-js` or `picket-react`

-Follow the Wallet Authentication guide
+Follow the [Wallet Authentication](https://docs.picketapi.com/picket-docs/quick-start-guides/quick-start-guides/wallet-login) guide&#x20;

-Replace example.com and the example access token with your app's server route
+Replace `example.com` and the example access token with your app's server route

 curl example.com \